gammu/gammu/docs/manual/smsd/files.rst

 =============

-FILES backend stores all data on a filesystem in folders defined by configuration (see :ref:`smsdconfig` for description of configuration options).
+FILES backend stores all data on a filesystem in folders defined by configuration (see :ref:`gammu-smsdrc` for description of configuration options).

 Receiving of messages
 +++++++++++++++++++++